 It’s best to steer clear from this practice if you want to optimize images for Shopify as much as possible.
 Instead, upload the correct size image you need to keep the dimensions of the output image the same as the dimensions of the original image.

 “But what about product images?” you may ask.
 Indeed, customers prefer to be able to zoom in on the product image and see the details up close.
 In this instance, you should provide users with the option to view a larger image in a pop-up or on a separate webpage.
-That way, you avoid adding unnecessary weight to your page while still giving customers a way to zoom in and scrutinize the image.
+That way, you avoid adding unnecessary weight to your Shopify page while still giving customers a way to zoom in and scrutinize the image.

 #3 Compress images for Shopify

-Once you know which image format to use and how to properly size your images, the next important step to focus on is image compression.
-By compressing your pictures, you reduce the weight of the files that the browser has to load which, as you know by now, can significantly speed up your loading time.
+Once you know which image format to use and how to properly size your images, the next important step to focus on is every image compression.
+By optimizing your pictures, you reduce the weight of the files that the browser has to load which, as you know by now, can significantly speed up your loading time.